stevage/PTV-API-doc/6-2-stopsnearby.md

 ###Description
 Stops Nearby returns up to 30 stops nearest to a specified coordinate.

+> __"Stops"__ includes train stations as well as tram and bus stops.

 Applicable stops are returned as a collection in the JSON format.

+> There are __no spatial constraints__ on how Stops Nearby retrieves stops.
+It will always return up to 30 stops near the passed latitude and longitude coordinates, even if some of those stops are (relatively) far away.

 ###Request URL